Introduction

 Looking ahead

-Specifically, such a focus is likely to see extensive litigation surrounding the materiality of new contract conditions, and the FCA is also likely to provide an avenue for cases and investigations centered around recent large expenditures under the Inflation Reduction Act, the Bipartisan Infrastructure bill, and other spending statutes.
-Similarly, a changing regulatory landscape is likely to give rise to direct challenges to federal rulemaking, as well as the need to navigate a rapidly changing enforcement and investigative landscape.
+With the FCA explicitly referenced in at least one significant Executive Order, expect to see extensive litigation surrounding the materiality of new contract and grant conditions.
+Similarly, a changing regulatory landscape will likely give rise to direct challenges to federal rulemaking, as well as the need to navigate a rapidly changing enforcement and investigative landscape.
 All of this will play out across industries, with a significant impact on the healthcare, government procurement, and education sectors.

 /Insights